Given how many movies there are about aliens, it's surprising how few there are about alien abductions. The last major one I can remember is 1993's

 After the patient performs the murder-suicide, the town's local sheriff ("Will Patton - actor, as Sheriff August", the movie says when he walks on the screen the first time) becomes suspicious of Abigail.
 His suspicions are deepened by the fact that Abigail's husband was murdered a few months ago by an intruder they were never able to find.
 As if all this isn't enough, one of Abigail's kids went blind after her husband's murder (Mia McKenna-Bruce), and the other kid (Raphael Coleman, in a very over the top performance) hates her guts.
 Instead of helping her children get over the feelings of loss and resentment, Abigail instead becomes obsessed with the notion that aliens are responsible for all the recent strange activities going on around her, and drags fellow psychologist Abel Campos (Elias Koteas) into a hunt for the truth.
 They watch a lot of videotape, listen to a lot of garbled recordings that are supposed to be alien speech caught on tape, and interview an expert on dead languages, which may be a key to the aliens.

-All of this sounds potentially exciting, but the script moves at a glacial pace.
-Instead of building suspense or intrigue, The Fourth Kind seems more interested in constantly breaking the fourth wall, and reminding us whether what we're watching is real or a dramatization.
+The Fourth Kind seems more interested in constantly breaking the fourth wall, and reminding us whether what we're watching is real or a dramatization.
 Of course, it's all a dramatization.
 It's been documented that there was never an Abigail Tyler working in the psychology field in Alaska, and any bit of evidence found on the Internet related to the film was planted by Universal Studios as a promotional gimmick a month or so in advance.
 I didn't know this in advance to watching the film, and I still had my serious doubts when I saw how broad some of the performances were in the "actual" footage.
 It didn't help that the video camera was constantly and conveniently blacking out or turning fuzzy whenever something important was supposed to be happening.
 The movie itself is well made at least, even if some of the performances are off.
 Jovovich's idea of a dramatic performance seems to consist of talking in a whispered monotone as often as possible.

 See the movie times in your area or buy the DVD at Amazon.com!